 I have this in a gist as well.
 To install this gist in a pre-commit hook for your project, run these commands (be sure to be in the root of your project first):

 And that’s it!
 Now, the next time you try to commit code that doesn’t pass go fmt or go vet you will get an error like this:

 Some files aren't formatted, please run 'go fmt ./...' to format your source code before committing

 Feel free to contact me with suggestions and feedback on this article on twitter.

-Are you a company looking for Buffalo or Go training?
+Are you a company looking for Go training?
 The Gopher Guides want to help.
-We offer a variety of options, including In Person Training, Instructor Led Online Workshops, Consulting, and Support Contracts, and our self paced Online Video Learning.
+We specialize in In Person Training and Instructor Led Online Workshops.